johnwickerson/memalloy/README.md

 # memalloy
-Memory consistency modelling using Alloy
+Memory consistency modelling using Alloy.

 Alloy models can be executed in [AlloyStar](http://alloy.mit.edu/alloy/hola/).
 An unofficial copy of